 Staking An Amaryllis: Types Of Amaryllis Support Stakes

 Gardeners love amaryllis (Hippeastrum sp.) for their simple, elegant blossoms and their fuss-free cultural requirements.
 The tall amaryllis stalks grow from bulbs, and each stalk bears four huge blooms that are excellent cut flowers.
 If your blooming plant gets top-heavy, you might need to learn about staking an amaryllis.
-Read on for information about what to use for amaryllis plant support.
+Read on for information about amaryllis care when your plant requires a little extra support.

 Staking an Amaryllis